 We could go on and on about it, but we’d rather let Dagan explain:

-We had to include the Focusrite Scarlett 2i2 MKII USB Audio Interface (2nd Gen) as it’s actually the best-selling USB audio interface in the world, and considering it’s only £115 an easy addition to any set up.
+We had to include the Focusrite Scarlett 2i2 3rd Gen USB Audio Interface as it’s actually the best-selling USB audio interface in the world, and considering it’s only just over £100, it's an easy addition to any set up.
 This is yet another cheap audio interface that allows you to record superb quality audio on a budget, in fact you can record studio quality audio with this thing!

 You have two Scarlett Mic/Instrument pre-amplifiers recording at 24bit/192kHz quality as well as 2 x combo inputs with independent gain control so you can record 2 sources at the same time.
 Both inputs are designed to take hot pickups and you’ll notice the award-winning Scarlett preamps doing their thing when you record vocals – beautiful!